 If reassigning an assignment, you won't see Assign.
 Instead, click the name of the currently assigned user to see the drop-down list of mobile workers.

-One of your workers is going to be out for a while.
-You need to reassign all her assigned work to another worker.
+One of your mobile workers is going to be out for a while.
+You need to reassign all her assigned work to another mobile worker.

 As the dispatcher, you can reassign work that is assigned, paused, or declined.
 However, as soon as the firefighter starts an inspection and the assignment is in progress, you can't reassign it.
 While in progress, the assignment is controlled by the mobile worker actively working on it.
 You as the dispatcher control it in any other state, including unassigned, assigned, paused, completed, or declined.

-That worker's assignments display in the assignments list.
+That mobile worker's assignments display in the assignments list.

 - Still in the assignments list, click Status and choose Assigned.